mazenbesher/mk-targets-runner/README.md

 - `justfile`
 - `*.just`

-TODO: Can be configured in settings.
+Configurable in the extension settings `mk-targets-runner.filePattern`.

 # Features